-Switch to the Tool parameters tab and select the SMAC050 - T2 End Mill D 1.0 x 0.20 x 4.0 L tool.
+Switch to the Resource tab and select the SMAC050 - T3 EM Tool Assembly.
 This will be a more appropriate cutter for sweeping along the surface.

-Replay the operation.
+Simulate the operation.
 The tool simply sweeps back and forth across the part creating a moderately smooth surface.